ortemcheg/webpack-react-dev-setup/README.md

 The `@babel/preset-env` allows my JavaScript to work in older browsers.
 I use modern browsers during the development so I don't need this preset to generate a ton of unnecessary code.
 So the preset is configured to target 2 latest versions of browsers from all vendors.
 The config of the preset is in `package.json` file because `preset-env` depends on `browserslist` and uses `browserslist`'s conf:ig sources.

 The `css-loader` bundles the css for the project and the `MiniCssExtractPlugin` creates a separate styles.css file and injects a link to it in the html file.

+The Webpack Dev Server starts with its default configuration by typing `npm [run] start` in the shell.
+The `package.json`'s scripts section was modified accordingly to make it work.